shabin5785/react-notes/Notes_2.md

 - react router checks the value from url ( extracted path) contains the router match path.
 So without exact multiple react router paths will be contained in url , like "/" and "/abc", and "/abc/5" for the url me.com/abc/5. exact will check for an exact match.

 - if we link react components wiht <a> tag, then react will make a request for new page for every link, causing exist html page to be dumped, new page requested( same as dumped page) and react scripts run.
-So avoid using it and link using react components.
+So avoid using it and link using react components Link.